June 30, 2025

 Online Mental Health and Wellness and Summer Food Resources

-With the continued wellness of our students in mind as we enter the summer months, our school counsellor Mrs. Sasakura has helped us compile a handy list of mental health & wellness resources that students can access online or by phone.
-These resources are either self-help tools that they can use on their own or with a trusted family member, or ways to reach out to qualified people and programs for additional support.
+These resources are either self-help tools that students and parents can use on their own or with a trusted family member, or ways to reach out to qualified people and programs for additional support.

 Counselling and crisis services